lavinigam-gcp/build-with-adk/retail-ai-location-strategy/blog/bonus-ag-ui-frontend.md

 ### LocationReport

-Displays the top recommendation from `strategic_report`:
+This component displays the top recommendation from `strategic_report` with a visual score and key details:

 ```tsx
 // app/frontend/components/LocationReport.tsx